MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ### Connect to a shared workspace

-If you try connecting to a workspace that someone else created and shared, you might get the following message:
+If you try connecting to a workspace that's already [connected to Git](./manage-branches.md), you might get the following message:

 :::image type="content" source="./media/git-integration-process/sign-into-git.png" alt-text="Screenshot of error message telling yo to sign in to a Git account.":::